-If you need a commercial real estate loan of $350,000 – $5,000,000, another option is a 7(a) loan with a 25 year repayment term.
-If you have credit score is above 680 (check here for free), you’ve been in business 3+ years, are profitable, and will occupy at least 51% of the space, get prequalified in minutes with SmartBiz.
+If you need a commercial real estate loan of $350,000 – $5,000,000, another option is a 7(a) loan with a 25-year repayment term.
+If you have a credit score is above 680 (check here for free), you’ve been in business 3+ years, are profitable, and will occupy at least 51% of the space, get prequalified in minutes with SmartBiz.

 Term of Loan